By Unnati Gupta

 As more healthcare workers get exposed to the virus, some states are taking action to ensure this never happens again.
 California recently passed legislation requiring hospitals to maintain a 45-day stockpile of PPE to prepare for future emergencies.
 According to frontline workers, this legislation would prevent unnecessary deaths in the healthcare community, as well as make sure hospitals never get “caught off-guard again.”
 These stockpiles must be created by January 1st 2023, and health care providers that don’t do so can potentially be fined $25,000.
 In addition to placing mandates on specific hospitals, California as a state is required to gather a 90-day stockpile.
 These actions are pointing to slow but steady change, giving us hope that the country can learn from this pandemic.

-Funding for PPE in Schools
+PPE For Schools

 As labor day weekend ends and many children head back to school, parents are often relying on their children to be supplied with masks to stay safe.
 However, with FEMA just announcing its decision to not fund some safety measures schools are taking, the financial burden of protecting students and teachers will now be shifted to schools and families who may not be able to afford it.